Actifio/AGMPowerLib/README.md

 For both commands, you don't need any details, just run the command and a wizard will run.
 You can use this to learn things like workflow IDs and App IDs so that you can then use these commands as part of automation.

-We can start a workflow with command like this:
+We can start a workflow with a command like this:
 ```
 Start-AGMLibWorkflow -workflowid 9932352
 ```
-We can then run a refresh of this workflow with:
+We can then run a refresh of this workflow with this command:
 ```
 Start-AGMLibWorkflow -workflowid 9932352 -refresh
 ```
-To find out the status of the workflow, we can use this command.
-The -m (for monitor mode) it will follow the jobs progress till it stops running:
+To find out the status of the workflow and follow the progress, use -m (for monitor mode) as it will follow the workflows progress till it stops running:
 ```
 Get-AGMLibWorkflowStatus -workflowid 9932352 -m
 ```
 We shoud see something like this:
 ```
-status    : RUNNING
-startdate : 2020-09-11 14:39:03
-enddate   :
-duration  : 00:01:29
-result    :

 status    : RUNNING
 startdate : 2020-09-11 14:39:03
 enddate   :